 Reactivity: They answer very quickly.

-Special features: The icons; the blog (updated, very professional, with many categories); the job alerts; the UX writing; the verified badge; the candidate statistics; the job archives; starred jobs.
+Special features: The icons; the blog (updated, very professional, with many categories); the job alerts; the UX writing; the verified badge; the candidate statistics; the job archives; starred jobs; the app; the Youtube videos.

 Verdict: Rabota is a great website if you are looking for work or looking to hire in the Ukraine.